President and Chief Executive Officer

 Doug’s outstanding leadership has garnered him both local and national accolades.
 The Austin Business Journal recognized Doug with a Health Care Hero Award and he has twice been named to the Non-Profit Times’ Power and Influence Top 50, an honor bestowed to the top 50 nonprofit executives.

 In his spare time, Doug enjoys traveling, reading, playing golf and running.
-He has participated in more than 13 marathons, including a 100-mile ultramarathon in the Himalayan Mountains.
-Most importantly, Doug enjoys spending time with his wife and daughter.
-Follow him on Twitter at Follow him on twitter @LIVESTRONGCEO.
+He has participated in more than 14 marathons, including a 100-mile ultramarathon in the Himalayan Mountains.
+Most importantly, Doug enjoys spending time with his wife and two children.
+Follow him on Twitter at @LIVESTRONGCEO.

 [Return to top]